hotkit/odin/Schema/README.md

 Athorization.
 Primarily to do with ascertaining what a user is allowed to do in the system.
 Manages user's group membership and the assignment of permissions to groups.

+## app ##

+Application.
+Added application mechanism to Odin, user can login with desire app_id and get specific JWT token for that app.

 ## opts ##